Central Coast Nature & Parks

 - in Wyrrabalong National Park

 Both Gerrin Point and Crackneck Point are great vantage points for spotting humpback, southern right and other whales between May and November, as they complete their annual migration to warmer waters.
-You might also be lucky enough to spot pods of dolphins frolicking offshore near the beaches, which completes the Central Coast’s nature bonanza.
+You might also be lucky enough to spot pods of dolphins frolicking offshore near the beaches.